dthain/compilers-fa25/syllabus.md

 ### Online Textbook

-First, do the assigned readings over the weekend prior to the Monday class.
+First, do the assigned readings (usually one chapter and one online article) over the weekend prior to the Monday class.
 Note that the textbook is dense in places; sometimes a key algorithm may only occupy two pages in the book, but requires 30 minutes of class discussion to work out all the details.
 So, it works best if you read the textbook